kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 rewarded for running successfully for as low as 2 seconds if they are configured with the minimum allowable backoff of 1s.

-From a technical persepctive, granularity of the associated worker polling loops governing restart behavior is between 1 and 10 seconds, so a reset value under 10 seconds is effectively meaningless (until and unless those loops increase in speed or we move to evented PLEG).
+From a technical perspective, granularity of the associated worker polling loops governing restart behavior is between 1 and 10 seconds, so a reset value under 10 seconds is effectively meaningless (until and unless those loops increase in speed or we move to evented PLEG).
 From a user perspective, it does not seem